How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Constraint 5: Team (founder bottleneck or coordination breakdown)

-Test: Do you have team members who could serve clients, but founder coordination requirements prevent scaling?
+Test: Do you have team members who could serve more clients, but founder coordination requirements are stopping you from scaling?

-Example: Operator has 3 team members handling delivery.
-Each could serve 3 more clients without a quality drop.
+Example: The operator has 3 team members handling delivery, and each could serve 3 additional clients without any drop in quality.

-Bottleneck: The founder must onboard every new client personally (4 hours per client).
-Must conduct weekly strategy calls (1 hour per client).
+Bottleneck: The founder must personally onboard every new client (4 hours per client) and run weekly strategy calls (1 hour per client).

 Signature:

-Constraint 6: Quality (can’t maintain standards if grow)
+Constraint 6: Quality (can’t maintain standards if you grow)

-But adding more clients would mean cutting report detail or reducing check-in frequency.
+Example: The operator delivers a high-touch service with detailed reports and frequent check-ins.
+Current clients are satisfied, but adding more clients would require cutting report detail or reducing check-in frequency.

 Quality is THE constraint.